xunne899/bright-light/README.md

 # BrightLight Consultancy

-Scenerio : BrightLight Consultancy is working with retail stall that specializes in food and beverages.
+Scenerio: BrightLight Consultancy is working with retail stall that specializes in food and beverages.

 Problem: Retail Client is a small SME , it is still learning about the market and analysing customers purchasing behaviour.